hypha-dao/hashed-wallet/documentation/testing_guide.md

 ```
 git clone git@github.com:hypha-dao/hashed-wallet.git
 cd hashed-wallet
-git checkout v1.0.0_M2
+git checkout v1.0.0_M3
 flutter pub get
 flutter run
 ```

 ## Testing the app once running

-For milestone 2, we are testing recovery of an account, so we have 3 different roles played by 5 different accounts:

-STEVE - the lost account

-Guardians - G0, G1, and G2, Steve's guardians (friends)

-Rescuer - the account rescuing Steve's account

-I am providing Steve, G0, G1, and G2, and Rescuer accounts, see Element chat.

-The tester is free to test this with other accounts also through, only needs to create a lost account, a rescuer account, and N guardian accounts.
+For milestone 3, we are testing switching the chain in Settings, and creating and scanning QR codes and signing and sending transactions:

 ### Video Presentations
-All the following steps are being done in the video presentation (2 videos).
-It's a lot of functionality, that's why it's 10 minutes long.
+All the steps marked [M3] are being done in the video presentation.

+### [M3] Switch Chain

+### [M3] Create a QR code ssr link, share it

+### [M3] Scan a QR code, sign and send transaction

 ### Guardians Setup  (Already in milestone 1)